which exercise is more quad focused, front squat or back squat?

 The front squat focuses more on the quadriceps, as the weight gets placed on the front of your body.

-Note that you will probably need a light barbell for this exercise.
+Note that you will probably need a lighter weight for this exercise.

 Here’s how to do it: